VieiraHenrique/track-php-wp/README.md

 Hellooooow there !

-Nice to have you onboard for this AMAZING track on **Introduction to PHP and WordPress theme development** !
+Nice to have you onboard for this AMAZING track on **WordPress theme development** !

-This track is planned to be done in 4-5 weeks and will give you all the basic knowledge to enter the market as a WordPress developer.
+This track is planned to be done in maximum 4 weeks and will give you all the basic knowledge to enter the market as a WordPress developer.

-We will start by tackling the basics of PHP (And we'll go even further than what is needed for WordPress)
+We will start by tackling the basics of PHP required for WordPress.
+(You don't need much.
+If you already did your track on PHP you can definitely skip it.)

-Then, we will understand what WordPress is and how it can works in our advantage.
+Then, we will understand what WordPress is and how it can works on our advantage.

 Finally, we will tackle a final project : a multi-page / multi-lingual website.